NEW: I've found a new outlet for random writing.

 Twitter UpdatesTweets by @lorvax

-As of September 2014, I'm now a Technical Project Manager at 1010data in New York City.
+As of September 2014, I'm now an Infrastructure Systems Engineer at 1010data in New York City.

 Until September 2014, I was the principal of a small IT and software consulting firm in New York called Three Phase Computing.

 I used to be the director of operations (and a "senior engineer") Omnipod (now MessageLabs, which has since become Symantec) in New York from November 1999 to April 2005.
 (Actually, some part of that time I was working for the now-moribund Tempest Software.)
 I was adjunct assistant professor of computer science at the Columbia University Department of Computer Science.
 I still do adjunct instruction at Fordham College at Lincoln Center as an adjunct in their department of CS.

 Before that, I was at Polaris Asset Management from 1997 until it was rudely closed in September 1999.

 I used to be a systems programmer at Columbia University for AcIS (neé CUCCA) in the Unix and IBM groups.
 I graduated from Columbia in 1990 with a major in physics and mathematics.

 I wrote my Ph.D. in atomic physics at CCNY (City College of New York).
 My thesis is on correlated double electron photoionization of helium.

 My interests in physics are atomic physics (especially ionization processes in laser fields), statistical physics, and scattering theory.